iz13m/pdsnd_github/README.md

 # BikeShare-Data-Analysis

-In this project, I made use of Python to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.
+In this project, I made use of Python to explore data related to bike share systems for three major cities in the United States;Chicago, New York City, and Washington.
 I wrote code to import the data and answer interesting questions about it by computing descriptive statistics.
 I also wrote a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

-## To complete this project, the following software was required :
+## Requirements:
 - Python 3, NumPy, and pandas
 - A text editor, like Atom.
 - A terminal application